 External customers

 A taxonomy will enable you to deliver a delightful user experience by providing an informative experience to your customers in a manner that is consistent across all touchpoints — whether interacting with your product or reading and interpreting your marketing communication or speaking with your sales representative or customer service team — your customers will not have to guess or assume the meaning of any terms.
-Additionally, a properly designed and well-maintained organization-wide taxonomy lends several other indirect benefits such as,

 1. Data-governance: A taxonomy can enforce centralized data security by managing access to information.
 You can establish rules and restrictions, based on the taxonomy for information access and its usage.
 This is fundamental for data governance and compliance with legal requirements.